xenses/jslib/docs/chunker.md

 as input, and returns the number of chunks found (if the string could be parsed) or `null` (if the string could not be parsed).

-After parsing, the chunks are stored in `OBJECTNAME.chunks`
+After parsing, the chunks are stored in `chunker.chunks`, which may be an Array or Object (details below at `chunkNameDirective`).

 Line types
 ----------